 What is Form I-129F?

-Form I-129F (“Petition for Alien Fiancé(e)”) is the first step towards a K-1 visa for the fiancé(e) of a U.S. citizen, or a K-3 visa for the spouse of a U.S. citizen.
+Form I-129F (“Petition for Alien Fiancé(e)”) is the first step towards a K-1 visa for the fiancé of a U.S. citizen, or a K-3 visa for the spouse of a U.S. citizen (note the K-3 visa is rarely issued).
 If you’re engaged to a U.S. citizen, you can use the K-1 visa to enter the U.S. if you plan on getting married within 90 days of your arrival.
-If you’re the spouse of a U.S. citizen, you can use the K-3 visa to enter the U.S. while you’re waiting for your green card to be processed.
-For both of these visas, you will need to file Form I-129F to start the process.

 In this guide you will learn about: